The Chihuahua is a delightful dog, not least because that pint-size body contains a whole heap of character.

 It is a tube, made up of ‘U’ shaped rings of cartilage that are bridged across the top with a ligament to holds the windpipe in a ‘pipe’ or ‘tube’ shape.

-Your Chihuahua puppy is so small they fit in the palm of your hand, and this is exactly the right time to get him used to wearing a harness.
+Your Chihuahua puppy is so small they fit in the palm of your hand, and this is exactly the right time to get your pup wearing a harness.

 Start him young and he’ll think wearing a harness is completely normal, which is a great way to avoid a battle of wills later in life.

-Of course, for such you pup is so tiny that albeit the teeniest of harnesses are going to dwarf him, which is why we love this EXPAWLORER product as a best harness for Chihuahua puppy.
+Of course, for a pup so tiny that albeit the teeniest of harnesses are going to dwarf him, which is why we love this EXPAWLORER product.

 Fit-wise it comes in both small and extra small, and is suitable for even teacup breeds to wear.

-In addition the harness is very soft and comfortable, which means pup is going to be happy wearing it because it fits like a soft second skin.
+Also, the harness is very soft and comfortable, which means the pup is going to be happy wearing it because it fits like a second skin.

 The air mesh that makes up part of the harness is breathable yet durable, and indeed the whole harness can be machine washed (although hand washing is recommended.)